a-r-d/a-r-d.github.io/_posts/2018-02-16-the-basic-math-of-trading-for-income.markdown

                = $36 per 20k trade on average
 {% endhighlight %}

 Obviously that won't work unless you can trade that well 20 times per day.
 Will you have a setup to make this trade 20 times per day?
-Unlikely.
+Unlikely (unless we are talking about an algorithm).
 So you really are going to want to risk more capital per trade.
 Realistically you need to do something like 100k and try to do it 5 times a day.
 Even then the market must cooperate **very** often, and what if this only works in raging bull markets?

 If you don't have at least 100k or 200k it seems like it would be hard to make this work.
 Especially when you factor in expectancy and how often you will need to trade.